 I created this blog to give myself a soap box.
 To help funnel these different interests into one channel while nourishing the last interest: the writing!
 I am a sucker for poetry, I absolutely love the written word and aspire one day to write a novel.

 It is a challenge to invest time in each of these activities while working as a career consultant and squeezing in workouts, hangouts and timeouts!
 Here I share my thoughts, a glimpse of my life and the possibility of blending both the conventional and the artistic natures into one hybrid soul in hopes to inspire you.
 I also write as a media member for Les Grands Ballets Canadiens.

 I still remember the day I picked up the phone to hear my father say he was at Steve's music store getting me my first drum kit.
 I was 13 years old and I quite literally lost my mind as my dream was to be a girl drummer, something that is still not quite common today.
 I took classes and learnt mostly latino beats: bossa nova, naningo, chacha and more but what I love to do most is jam with my father.
 He plays the accordion and I know his musical repertoire fairly well.
 I am no pro and I don't play half as much as I'd like as my drums currently reside at my parents' place; I play whenever I get the chance.

-I am very proud to have had parents who were always supportive of my goals, especially the less traditional ones.
+I am very proud to have parents who are always supportive of my goals, especially the less traditional ones.
 They fostered my creativity and made me realize that when you really want something, discipline, passion and perhaps a little persistence ;) are the keys.
 It is with that attitude that I seek to learn more about the artistic world as it replenishes my heart and makes me a better career consultant and a better person.

 The Beatles are my religion, I am married to the guy I never thought I'd get, my family and friends all own a piece of my heart, and I LOVE chocolate chip cookies avec un bon verre de lait ;) Thank you for reading me!